Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 #### Who:
 Adults (19+ years)
 #### When:
-Monday ‒ Thursday, day and evening classes available
+Monday ‒ Friday, day and evening classes available

 Remote learning is also possible
 #### Where:
 Guelph—1428 Gordon Street
 Wellington Centre for Continuing Education
-Classes available in several locations throughout Guelph
+Classes available in the south end, downtown and remotely throughout Guelph
 #### Ask For:
 Skills Upgrading Program
 (519) 836-7280 ext.
 624